splunk/observability-workshop/content/en/other/10-oncall/_index.md

 ![putty-3](images/putty-security.png)

-Once connected, login in as **ubuntu** using the password provided in the welcome e-mail.
+Once connected, login in as **splunk** using the password provided in the welcome e-mail.

 Once you are connected successfully you should see a screen similar to the one below: